-The social care registered manager, deputy managers and senior care workers carry out supervision in a managerial capacity as defined by the CQC 'to enable them to carry out the duties they are employed to perform'.
-This is in addition to any clinical supervision or observation by the delegating healthcare professional.
+The social care registered manager, deputy managers and senior care workers will also carry out supervision in a managerial capacity as defined by the CQC 'to enable them to carry out the duties they are employed to perform'.
+This is in addition to any clinical oversight or observation of the delegated healthcare activity by the delegating healthcare professional.